tiger2380/bluetti_web/README.md

 # Bluetti Web (Data Extraction)
 ** Only works for AC200Max, AC300 and AC500 **
+I will be adding more devices later.
+So stay tuned.

+Also this is just a concept.
+Updating the UI and add more functionalities are in the near future.

 This is a simple Javascript-based site that connects to a Bluetti device and extracts data via BlueTooth.